 The U-M Program in Biomedical Sciences is designed to offer students maximum flexibility, with the opportunity to rotate with more than 500 faculty — including faculty at the LSI.
 At the end of the first year, PIBS students choose a permanent program and will continue to be funded through defense and graduation.

 Rackham Graduate School - Other Programs of Study

 The Rackham Graduate School works together with faculty in the schools and colleges of the University of Michigan to provide more than 180 graduate degree programs in addition to the Program in Chemical Biology.

 For Postdoctoral Fellows

-The LSI is a participant in the U-M College of Literature, Science, and the Arts Collegiate Postdoctoral Fellowship.
-The program is a major initiative is aimed at promoting an inclusive scholarly environment, recruiting and retaining exceptional early career scholars, and supporting outstanding scholars committed to building a diverse, equitable, and inclusive intellectual community.
+The LSI is a participant in the U-M College of Literature, Science, and the Arts Collegiate Fellows program.
+The program is a major initiative aimed at promoting an inclusive scholarly environment, recruiting and retaining exceptional early career scholars, and supporting outstanding scholars committed to building a diverse, equitable, and inclusive intellectual community.
 The program is administered by the National Center for Institutional Diversity at the University of Michigan.

 President’s Postdoctoral Fellowship Program

 The President’s Postdoctoral Fellowship Program offers fellowships in STEM (science, technology, engineering and math), economics and political science fields, with faculty mentoring, professional development and academic networking opportunities.